Skip to main content

 Integrating InterSystems IRIS with Source Control Systems

-This page explains how to place InterSystems IRIS® data platform code under source control by connecting to a third-party source control system.
+This page explains briefly how to place InterSystems IRIS® data platform code under source control by connecting to a third-party source control system.
+It does not discuss how to choose an appropriate strategy or tools for your use case.

-Placing an InterSystems IRIS development project under source control involves the following steps:
+The process of placing InterSystems IRIS code under source control consists of the following steps:

 InterSystems IRIS Documents